 - (a) A VAS developer must be able to provide valid proof of ownership of an application to be hosted and distributed if required by the content and application service provider. - (b) Take responsibility for obtaining necessary rights, licenses, consent and permissions for content or third -party applications to be hosted on his behalf when required. - (c) Be responsible for payment of all royalties and fees required by third-party owners of content and application.
+Also, subject to the terms of any agreement

-Also it shall be responsible for all fines and legal fees emanating from any litigations arising from a breach of third party copyrights and patents. - (d) Must be ready to indemnify the content and application provider against infringement of third party copy rights, intellectual property rights, patents in respect of VAS content or apps for which hosting is requested. - (e) Collaborate with content and application providers and other stakeholders as necessary in determining product price, taking into consideration development, hosting, distribution and overhead costs. - (f) Take responsibility for the accuracy and correctness of VAS product being distributed and rectify any errors or bugs found in the product.
+- between the parties, it shall be responsible for all fines and legal fees emanating from any litigations arising from a breach of third party copyrights and patents. - (d) Must be ready to indemnify the content and application provider against infringement of third party copy rights, intellectual property rights, patents in respect of VAS content or apps for which hosting is requested. - (e) Collaborate with content and application providers and other stakeholders as necessary in determining product price, taking into consideration development, hosting, distribution and overhead costs. - (f) Take responsibility for the accuracy and correctness of VAS product being distributed and rectify any errors or bugs found in the product.